aertslab/create_cisTarget_databases/README.md

 usage: combine_partial_regions_or_genes_vs_motifs_or_tracks_scores_cistarget_dbs.py
        [-h] -i INPUT -o OUTPUT_DIR

-Combine partial cisTarget regions or genes (features) vs motifs or tracks scores databases to: 1) a complete cisTarget regions or genes (features) vs motifs or tracks scores database and 2) a complete cisTarget motifs or tracks vs regions or genes (features) scores database.
+Combine partial cisTarget regions or genes vs motifs or tracks scores databases to: 1) a complete cisTarget regions or genes vs motifs or tracks scores database and 2) a complete cisTarget motifs or tracks vs regions or genes scores database.

 optional arguments:
   -h, --help            show this help message and exit -i INPUT, --input INPUT
-                        Input directory or database prefix with partial cisTarget regions or genes (features) vs motif or track scores database Feather files.
+                        Input directory or database prefix with partial cisTarget regions or genes vs motif or track scores database Feather files.
   -o OUTPUT_DIR, --output OUTPUT_DIR
-                        Output directory to which the 1) complete cisTarget regions or genes (features) vs motif or track scores database Feather files and 2) complete cisTarget motifs or tracks vs regions or genes (features) scores database Feather files will be written.
+                        Output directory to which the 1) complete cisTarget regions or genes vs motif or track scores database Feather files and 2) complete cisTarget motifs or tracks vs regions or genes scores database Feather files will be written.
 ```